grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>ConfigMaps is a liset of config maps in the same namespace as the
+<p>ConfigMaps is a list of config maps in the same namespace as the
 GrafanaAgent object which will be mounted into each running Grafana Agent pod.
 The ConfigMaps are mounted into /etc/grafana-agent/extra-configmaps/<configmap-name>.</p>